 Enabling Policy and LUB Context Sample Clauses

 Enabling Policy and LUB Context.
-The subject property is designated Major Commercial under the Halifax Municipal Planning Strategy (MPS), and is zoned C-2 (General Business) Zone under the Land Use By-law for Halifax Peninsula (LUB).
-The development of the property is also regulated by the Peninsula North Secondary Planning Strategy.
-The current zoning permits commercial buildings up to 24.4 m (80 feet) in height, with an allowance for additional height if stepped back from the property lines above 24.4 m (80 feet).
+The subject property is designated Major Commercial under the Halifax Municipal Planning Strategy (MPS), Peninsula North Secondary Planning strategy and it is zoned C-2 (General Business) Zone under the Halifax Peninsula Land Use By-law (LUB).
+These properties are currently identified in Schedule Q and the current zoning permits commercial buildings up to 24.4 m (80 feet) in height, with an allowance for additional height if stepped back from the property lines above 24.4 m (80 feet).
 Policies 2.3.1, 2.3.2 and 2.3.3 of Section XI of the Halifax MPS allow Community Council to consider residential or mixed-use buildings for lands located within this commercial designation through the development agreement process.
-This development agreement process is, however, only allowed once the lands are identified in Schedule Q of the Land Use By-law.
-The provisions of Schedule Q were established to address the challenge of introducing new residential uses into existing commercial and industrial areas by negotiating, on a site by site basis, the conditions of a development agreement including: Case 20360: Robie and Xxxxxx Streets, Halifax Community Council Report - 3 - August 7, 2018 • the creation of an adequate environment for residential living on sites which may be surrounded by commercial and industrial uses; and • providing for the continued operation of adjacent commercial and industrial uses without being encumbered by new residential uses.
-A large portion of Schedule Q is currently applied on the west side of Xxxxx Street between Young Street and North Street, but it has also been applied to select sites in general proximity to the subject property (Map 3).
+The provisions of Schedule “Q” were established to address the challenge of introducing new residential uses into existing commercial and industrial areas by negotiating, on a site by site basis, the conditions of a development agreement including: • the creation of an adequate environment for residential living on sites which may be surrounded by commercial and industrial uses; and • providing for the continued operation of adjacent commercial and industrial uses without being encumbered by new residential uses.
+The majority of Schedule "Q" is currently applied on the west side of ▇▇▇▇▇ Street between Young Street and North Street but it has also been applied to select sites in general proximity to the subject property (Map 3).
 The policy is intended to control the potential land use conflicts, ensure adequate road connections, provide high quality design and have appropriate, high quality amenity space.
 The approval process for this application involves two steps:

 Enabling Policy and LUB Context.
 The Halifax Mainland Land Use By-law allows a “Day Care Facility” (called a “child care centre” in the MPS) for up to eight children in the R-1 Zone in conjunction with a dwelling.
 Halifax Municipal Planning Strategy Implementation Policy 3.20 enables consideration of child care centres not in compliance with the By-law by development agreement: Halifax MPS Policy 3.20.1 includes criteria that Community Council must consider (Attachment B).